zhiqinghuang/marathon/docs/docs/rest-api.md

 #### POST `/v2/tasks/delete`

-Kill the given list of tasks and scale apps if requested.
+Kill the given list of tasks and mesosphere.marathon.scale apps if requested.

 ##### Parameters